tomofuminijo/aws-vpn-demo/README.md

   - ![private web instance](./images/Hello_.png)
 - Or you can test to ping to the private IP too.

+## Clean up

+- Delete the stack.
+- Delete the certficate that is automaticaly createt in the stack in AWS Certificate manager.
+The certificate's name is such as <stackname>-Demo-server.
+- Delete two IAM Identity providers.
+- Delete two SSO Applications in you AWS SSO.

 # Demo2: AWS Site-to-Site VPC Demo